janko/tus-ruby-server/README.md

 uploaded file in the browser (making the user download the file directly from the tus server), until it has been moved to a permanent storage.
-You might also want to consider copying finished uploads to permanent storage directly from the underlying tus storage, instead of downloading it through the app.
+You might also want to consider copying finished uploads to permanent storage directly from the underlying tus storage, instead of downloading them through the app.

 ## Inspiration